 How much are import fees to Korea?

-If you’re shipping items to Korea from overseas, keep in mind that you will have to pay duties over 150,000 KRW.
-For most products, you’ll have to pay 8% customs duties and 10 % value-added tax (VAT).
+If you’re shipping items to Korea from overseas, keep in mind that you will have to pay duties over around 150,000 KRW ($150 USD, to be exact.)
+For most products, you’ll have to pay 8% customs duties and 10% value-added tax (VAT).
 However, some goods are liable to special excise taxes and other taxes.
 More information is available here: customs.go.kr.
 Sign up for a personal customs clearance code here: unipass.customs.go.kr.
 You won’t need a personal customs clearance code on Amazon.com though.

 Some (but not all) websites will calculate duties and taxes at checkout like Everlane or The Reformation.

 Now, that you’ve read my list of international clothing stores in Seoul and (potentially) did some damage to your wallet, where did you end up visiting?
 And if I’m missing any stores that you think need to make this list, tell me below!